angelov-a/vue-ripplify/README.md

 ## Global Options

-Setting default values can be set thus:
+Default values can be set thus:

 ```js
 import Ripplify from 'vue-ripplify'